isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- Fixed a bug that caused the NSEC salt to be changed for KASP zones on
+- A bug that caused the NSEC3 salt to be changed on every restart for
-  every startup. :gl:`#2725`
+  zones using KASP has been fixed. :gl:`#2725`

 - Signed, insecure delegation responses prepared by ``named`` either
   lacked the necessary NSEC records or contained duplicate NSEC records
   when both wildcard expansion and CNAME chaining were required to
   prepare the response.
 This has been fixed. :gl:`#2759`

-- Checking of ``dnssec-policy`` was broken.
-The checks failed to account for
+- The configuration-checking code failed to account for the inheritance
+  rules of the ``dnssec-policy`` option.
+This has been fixed.
-  ``dnssec-policy`` inheritance. :gl:`#2780`
+  :gl:`#2780`

-- A deadlock at startup was introduced when fixing :gl:`#1875` because when
+- The fix for :gl:`#1875` inadvertently introduced a deadlock: when
-  locking key files for reading and writing, "in-view" logic was not taken into
+  locking key files for reading and writing, the ``in-view`` logic was
-  account.
+  not considered.
 This has been fixed. :gl:`#2783`

-- Fix a race condition where two threads are competing for the same set of key
+- A race condition could occur where two threads were competing for the
-  file locks, that could lead to a deadlock.
-This has been fixed. :gl:`#2786`
+  same set of key file locks, leading to a deadlock.
+This has been
+  fixed. :gl:`#2786`

 - Testing revealed that setting the thread affinity on both the netmgr
   and netthread threads led to inconsistent recursive performance, as